 Todd Rundgren is a skilled musician on multiple instruments, a strong vocalist with a hint of blue eyed soul, a gifted studio technician who’s produced landmark albums from The New York Dolls, Patti Smith, The Psychedelic Furs, Meat Loaf, and XTC, and a capable composer and arranger.

-New Zealand’s Bic Runga has only released four albums of original material, starting with her 1997 debut Drive, but despite her limited output, she reigns supreme as the queen of New Zealand pop music.
+New Zealand’s Bic Runga reigns supreme as the queen of New Zealand pop music.

 It wasn’t surprising that Paul Simon launched a successful solo career after leaving Simon and Garfunkel, given that he wrote all of the group’s original material.
 There’s definitely a school of thought that enjoys Simon and Garfunkel but dislikes Simon’s solo career, a mindset that I don’t share.

-The unlikely pairing of socially awkward Steven Morrissey and guitarist Johnny Marr, extroverted and four years Morrissey’s junior, formed the nucleus of The Smiths, whose witty and stripped down music was an influential force throughout their brief existence.
+The unlikely pairing of the awkward Morrissey and guitarist Johnny Marr, formed the nucleus of Manchester’s beloved 1980s’ band The Smiths,

 Based on his radio hits I once classed Bruce Springsteen as a lame rocker, responsible for lowest common denominator anthems.
 But there’s a reason why he’s so respected, and 1984’s huge selling Born In The USA album was simply the commercial culmination of an excellent body of recorded work stretching back more than a decade.

-One of the most consistently fascinating musicians to emerge in the 21st century, Sufjan Stevens is nominally an alt-folk singer, with his hushed and vulnerable vocals and use of acoustic instruments.
-But that’s underselling his talents – he’s also a talented and sophisticated arranger.
+Sufjan Stevens is nominally an alt-folk singer, but that’s underselling his talents – he’s also a talented and sophisticated arranger.

-While there’s a natural progression between each of Talk Talk’s five studio albums, the distance between their 1982 synth-pop debut and 1991’s jazz and ambient influenced Laughing Stock represents one of the most stunning transformations in popular music.
+The transition from 1982 synth-pop debut and 1991’s jazz and ambient influenced Laughing Stock is one of the most stunning transformations in popular music.